-Appending a Leg to a Route
+Adding Legs to a Route

 With a route in memory, press (MENU) until ROUTE appears at the top of the display.
-Press (ENTER).
+Press ENTER.
 While still viewing the Route Summary screen, press the UP ARROW until the display indicates PRESS ENT TO ADDLEG.
 Press ENTER.
 The display changes to the Add Leg screen with END ROUTE flashing.
 As in creating a route, use the ARROW pad to select the new landmark for this leg.
 With the new

 TO landmark flashing, press ENTER.
-The newly created leg is added to the end of the route.
+The newly created leg is added to the route.
+The process of adding a leg continues until you select END ROUTE or the route is full.